msztylko/python-extensions/README.md

     main()
 ```
 To install C extension you can run `pip install -e .` in the directory with C code and `setup.py`

+## Writing Assembly extensions for Python

+Since I already have assembly version of [fibonacci](https://github.com/msztylko/python-extensions/blob/master/fibonacci/asm_fib.asm) and [palindrome](https://github.com/msztylko/python-extensions/blob/master/palindrome/asm_palindrome.asm) programs there was only one logical next step - writing Python extensions in pure assembly.
+After a couple of hours spent on that, I realized that the main issue is creating Python module data structures in Assembly and putting everything together.
+I tried to follow [Writing Python Extensions in Assembly](https://tonybaloney.github.io/posts/extending-python-with-assembly.html) and I was able to make it work on Linux, but not on Mac which I'm currently working on.
+Leaving it for now, as I'm already satisfied with the state of this project.